 What is Newborn Screening?

-Newborn Screening looks for serious developmental, genetic, and metabolic disorders that would not otherwise be detected.
+Newborn Screening looks for serious developmental, genetic, and metabolic disorders that would not otherwise be detected in time for life-altering treatment.

 For these diseases early detection and treatment is essential to preventing irreversible mental or physical disabilities, even death.